mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/faq/index.md

 This is not currently supported.

-## How can I upload files to Spark driver/executor?
+## How can I upload files to Spark&trade; driver/executor?

 Here is the example of a command you should launch to make it work: